Merci-chao/userChrome.js/README.md

 **Version 4.0**
 - New
-	- Support the split view feature introduced in Firefox 146, which can be enabled by setting `browser.tabs.splitView.enabled` to `ture`.
+	- Supports the split view feature introduced in Firefox 146, which can be enabled by setting `browser.tabs.splitView.enabled` to `ture`.
-	- Support for tab stacking when dragging multiple tabs.
+	- Supports for tab stacking when dragging multiple tabs.
 On Firefox 146, it can be enabled by setting `browser.tabs.dragDrop.multiselectStacking` to `true`.
 For Firefox 145 and below (including 115), a new boolean preference with that name needs to be created manually.
-	- Add `dragStackPreceding`: stack the preceding selected tabs of the dragged one.
+	- Adds `dragStackPreceding`: stack the preceding selected tabs of the dragged one.
 When dragging the middle tab among selected ones, the following ones of the selected tabs may move forward undesirably.
 Disabling this setting can avoid the issue.
-	- Support drag to pin/unpin on Firefox 115.
+	- Supports drag to pin/unpin on Firefox 115.
 Set `disableDragToPinOrUnpin` to `false` to enable.
-	- Add `privateBrowsingIconOnNavBar`: move the private window icon to the navigation toolbar.
+	- Adds `privateBrowsingIconOnNavBar`: move the private window icon to the navigation toolbar.
 Not available on Firefox 115.
 Forcibly activated when `tabsAtBottom` is enabled.
 - Changes
 	- In keeping with the original design of Firefox, `spaceAfterTabs`, `spaceAfterTabsOnMaximizedWindow`, `spaceBeforeTabs` and `spaceBeforeTabsOnMaximizedWindow` now affect the spacing at the edges of the navigation toolbar when `tabsAtBottom` is enabled.
 	- In keeping with the original design of Firefox, `gapAfterPinned` now defaults to `0` on Firefox 143 and above.
-	- Fix the size of New Tab button to prevent layout gliches.
+	- Fixes the size of New Tab button to prevent layout gliches.
 - Improvements
-	- Refine the behavior of tab size locking when closing tabs or collapsing tab groups.
+	- Refines the behavior of tab size locking when closing tabs or collapsing tab groups.
-	- Refine the dragging behavior to avoid the difficulty of moving items to the row edge in certain scenarios.
+	- Refines the dragging behavior to avoid the difficulty of moving items to the row edge in certain scenarios.
-	- Update for Firefox 147.
+	- Updates for Firefox 147.
-	- Hide the group hover preview panel when scrolling.
+	- Hides the group hover preview panel when scrolling.
-	- Support `toolkit.tabbox.switchByScrolling`.
+	- Supports `toolkit.tabbox.switchByScrolling`.
 - Fixes
 	- The group hover preview panel might incorrectly display when collapsing the group.
 	- Scrolling was not smooth when expanding a group and the tab bar started to scroll.